Qutalize/Emergency_Route_Planner/README.md

 # Emergency_Route_Planner
 ## Overview
-This project was developed as an algorithm assignment using Google Colaboratory.
+This project is developed as an algorithm assignment in August 2025.
 Given a specified point on a map, the system identifies the nearest fire station and the nearest emergency medical hospital capable of handling critical patients.
-It then computes and visualizes the shortest route between these locations along with the estimated travel time.
+It computes and visualizes the shortest route between these locations along with the estimated travel time.
 Due to the high computational cost of map rendering, the implementation is limited to a specific area in Kanagawa Prefecture.
-The system is built using OSMnx (https://github.com/gboeing/osmnx), a Python library for working with geospatial data from OpenStreetMap (OSM), a collaborative, crowd-sourced geographic information platform.
+The system is built using Google Colaboratory and OSMnx (https://github.com/gboeing/osmnx), a Python library for working with geospatial data from OpenStreetMap (OSM), a collaborative, crowd-sourced geographic information platform.
-The following three shortest-path algorithms were implemented and compared:
+The following three shortest-path algorithms are implemented and compared:
 1. Dijkstra’s algorithm (with a priority queue)
 2. Bellman–Ford algorithm
 3. A* (A-star) algorithm